0xInfection/Bludger/docs/examples/python.md

     ```
 - Now its time to push these to GitHub.
 The below command will automatically commit the files and push it to GitHub.
 Note, `--push` takes in a repository name cloned under `custom/` folder.
     ```bash
-    ./parasite.py --push pythontest
+    ./bludger.py --push pythontest
     ```
 - Time for the actual hack.
 Specify your command through the `-C` switch.
 You can specify multiple commands using bash separators liek `&&` or semicolons `;`.
-Also we instruct Parasite to save the runtime logs locally in a new folder named `mypage/`.
+Also we instruct Bludger to save the runtime logs locally in a new folder named `mypage/`.
     ```bash
-    ./parasite.py -s {username}/pythontest -T basic-python -C 'python hello.py && python yo.py' --save-logs ../logsdir/
+    ./bludger.py -s {username}/pythontest -T basic-python -C 'python hello.py && python yo.py' --save-logs ../logsdir/
     ```

 Thats it!
 Now go ahead and check your results.
 Additionally if your scripts generate an output file, you can reclone the repository and checkout the output files.
-Parasite is as flexible as your thoughts!
+Bludger is as flexible as your thoughts!